About fields

 Field uses

-You can leverage fields in several parts of Coveo.
+You can leverage fields in several parts of the Coveo Platform.

-• Search interface often contain facets, which let users filter their search results by selecting the desired values.
-Each facet represents a field in your index and is populated with values found in your content metadata.
-Facet placement and presentation can also be dynamically improved thanks to the Coveo ML Dynamic Navigation Experience model and its Facet Generator complement.
+• search interfaces often contain facets which let users filter their search results by selecting the desired values.
+Each facet represents a field in your index and is populated with values found in your content metadata. facet placement and presentation can also be dynamically improved thanks to the Coveo ML Dynamic Navigation Experience model and its Facet Generator complement.

 • You can configure your search interface so that search results display certain field values.
 This provides additional information on the item to your search page users.